 Andrés L. Perez joined the Swiss WorldCargo Group in spring 2017 as Head of Cargo Business Development & Customer Experience.
 Prior to this he already obtained several managerial and coordinating positions within the high-end fashion sector, amongst them companies such as Swarovski and Burberry.
 Since most of his career milestones were impacted by coordinating and optimizing processes, we are delighted to welcome an expert in the field of Supply Chain Management here at WHU.
 Swiss WorldCargo is the air freight division of Swiss International Air Lines and was founded in 2002.
 Headquartered at Zurich airport, Swiss WorldCargo offers logistics solutions for transporting cargo to 130 destinations in over 84 countries.
 Their focus is mainly laid on high-added-value products and intensive care solutions.

-Dr. Torsten Mallée is responsible for the international business development of AEB - a leading provider of software solutions and accompanying services for global supply chain management.
-He started to work with AEB in 2004 as project manager for global IT-projects for the implementation of AEB's solutions for logistics and foreign trade.
+Dr Torsten Mallée is responsible for the international business development of AEB - a leading provider of software solutions and accompanying services for global supply chain management.
+He started working at AEB as a project manager in 2004.
+In this position, he was responsible for global IT-projects and especially the implementation of AEB's solutions for logistics and foreign trade.
 Between 2007 and 2012, he led AEB's Asian-Pacific business from their Singapore office.
-Since 2016 he is a member of the board of the Federal Logistics Association (BVL).
+Since 2016, he has been a member of the board of the Federal Logistics Association (BVL).